Peanut Nutrition & Calories - Complete data of all nutrients

 Polyunsaturated Fats

-Peanuts’ polyunsaturated fats are made of the omega-6 linoleic fatty acid, containing a negligible amount of omega-3 fatty acids.
+Peanuts’ polyunsaturated fats are made of omega-6 linoleic fatty acid, containing a negligible amount of omega-3 fatty acids.

 Linoleic acid intake has been associated with a reduced incidence of cardiovascular disease and type 2 diabetes (11).